-The lesson: If you listen, clients are actually telling you what the market opportunity is.
-You just have to be cleverer than everyone else to figure out how to do it and how to capitalize on it first.
+The startup lesson learned: If you listen, clients are actually telling you what the market opportunity is.
+You just have to be cleverer than everyone else to figure out how to capitalize on it first.

-The lesson: Think about the people you love doing business with.
+The startup lesson learned: Think about the people you love doing business with.
 Do you do business with them because they have a great elevator pitch?
 Or is it that you share a genuine human connection based on pride in your work and integrity in your dealings?

 5. You are not your job.

-The lesson: Entrepreneurship doesn’t have to be an identity.
+The startup lesson learned: Entrepreneurship doesn’t have to be an identity.
 If your business fails, you as a person are not a failure.
 If your business succeeds, you still have to work hard to sustain that success.
-As long as you’re breathing, think less about pride and more about your innate value.
+As long as you’re breathing, stop tying your life to your work and start focusing on your innate value.